Officers cleared in fatal shooting at McDonald’s drive-through

 Grand juries do not have to reach unanimous decisions.

-The case was investigated by the Montgomery County Police Department under the supervision and review of the Howard County State’s Attorney’s Office.
-Because prosecutors and police work closely together on criminal cases, Howard and Montgomery prosecutors has a standing agreement to review each other’s fatal police shootings to avoid a conflict of interest.
+The case was investigated by the Montgomery County Police Department under the supervision and review of the Howard County state’s attorney’s office.
+Because prosecutors and police work closely together on criminal cases, Howard and Montgomery prosecutors have a standing agreement to review each other’s fatal police shootings to avoid a conflict of interest.

-Fatal police shootings in Maryland now are investigated by a new unit in the state’s Attorney General’s Office, which is charged with submitting its findings to local prosecutors for decisions on how to proceed.
-Montgomery and Howard will continue their agreement and each jurisdiction will decide for the other whether or not to prosecute such cases.
+Fatal police shootings in Maryland now are investigated by a new unit in the state’s attorney general’s office, which is charged with submitting its findings to local prosecutors for decisions on how to proceed.
+Montgomery and Howard will continue their agreement and each jurisdiction will decide for the other whether to prosecute such cases.